tatianegercina/FinTech/01-Lesson-Plans/11-Classification/2/LessonPlan.md

   * Weak learners
   * Ensemble methods

-Explain to students, that sometimes you need to deal with categorical data inputs in machine learning problems, for example gender, locations names or risk categories.

-Tell students that in this class, they will learn how to deal with categorical data and how to discern if it's worth to include categorical features or not.

-Answer any questions before moving on.
+Ask for any additional questions before moving on.

 ---